krabobmkd/amigagcc6ports/README.md

 CMakelists are all tuned so it is compiled with "68060 CPU and --fast-math", and modern "C11" needed by libheif and libde265.
 C11 is way more modern than usual Amiga C code.
 Most sources compile easily, yet tons of modifications where done everywhere, for various reasons and sometimes obvious bug correction. search comment with tag "Vf-Amiga" to trace most modifications from original source.

- zlib and pnglib are only used by heif-convert to export PNG. bebbo-gcc 's jpeglib static install is used to export jpeg.
+ zlib pnglib and libjpeg are only used by heif-convert to export PNG.

+## How to build ?

  On a machine  where gcc6.5 bebbo is installed (linux, mac, Windows), building would look like:

-## How to build ?
 ```
 git clone https://github.com/krabobmkd/amigagcc6ports
 cd amigagcc6ports